-But the fact is that life’s more complicated than a strict program.
-Your kids get sick, your boss makes you pull a double-shift, or your homework takes several hours more than you thought it would.
-There are simply some days when you’re not firing on all cylinders.
-On those days when you come to the gym stressed, ill, or exhausted, pushing for 10 reps for three straight sets may actually be counterproductive in the long run.
+But the fact is that life’s more complicated than a set program.
+Your kids get sick, your boss makes you pull a double-shift or your homework takes longer than you thought it would.
+And there are days when you’re not firing on all cylinders.
+On those days when you come to the gym stressed, ill or exhausted, pushing for 10 reps for three straight sets may actually be counterproductive in the long run.

-Know the Basics
+Start With the Basics

 While the above guidelines are helpful, they lack one important variable: You.
-Every person that steps into the gym finds that certain things work for them, and other things do not.
+Every person that steps into the gym finds that certain things work for them, and other things don't.
 Your mindset and outlook play a huge role in how you train.

 Your Style: By the Book

-You exercise first and ask questions later.
+THIS IS YOU IF: You exercise first and ask questions later.
 If someone hands you a lifting plan with a 1,500-word article explaining the theory behind it, you skip those pesky words and go straight to the workouts.
 You follow the plan exactly how it’s written out, performing precisely as many exercises, sets and reps as it prescribes.

 Or maybe you’re just having an off day.
 Whatever the reason, know that it’s okay to have them.
 You don’t always have to hit 10 reps (or whatever your target number is) on each set.

-Though you’re prone to follow instructions exactly, recognize that a rep range is just that: A range.
+Though you’re prone to follow instructions exactly, recognize that a rep range is just that: a range.
 Don’t think you always have to hit the upper limit.
 Your goal is to push past your comfort zone.
 If you bang out 10 reps and have more energy, complete another rep or two, and then increase the difficulty on the next set.

-Your Style: Plug-And-Play
+Your Style: Plug-and-Play

 Occasionally you’ll replace exercises the author chooses with similar moves that you like better (i.e. going with sumo deadlifts instead of Romanian deadlifts) but you keep the crux of the workout the same.

 Even if your goal isn’t building muscle or gaining strength, you need to see how your body responds to these changes.
 They might help you achieve the goals you’ve been looking for.
 You’ll probably be sore after the first week, but give your new approach some time.
 You might be amazed at the results you see.

 Your Style: Custom Made

-You’ve read so many articles, and read them so carefully, that you probably know more than the staff of personal trainers at your gym.
+THIS IS YOU IF: You’ve read so many articles -- and read them so carefully -- you probably know more than the staff of personal trainers at your gym.
 You don’t just want a workout plan, you want to understand the logic behind it.
 You may even check reference materials to fully understand how the author developed their theory.